 - reduce complexity and shorten implementation

-An integrated marketplace solution is the easiest and fastest way to get started with an enterprise marketplace.
-It provides everything needed for a marketplace: a storefront, vendor management features for the operator, brand management tools for vendors, powerful workflow capabilities, shopping cart functionality, and a customer self-service portal.
+An integrated solution is the easiest and fastest way to get started with an enterprise marketplace.
+It provides everything to get started and succeed: a storefront, vendor management features for the operator, brand management tools for vendors, powerful workflow capabilities, shopping cart functionality, and a customer self-service portal.